Eug-Chua/inner_socrates/README.md

 # DM Socrates - A Telegram Bot for Deep Thinking
-> *Your inner Socrates.
-Now in your DMs.*
+Have you confused the aesthetic of deep thinking with the experience of it?

-A Telegram bot that combines deep questioning with strategic clarity—not by downloading insights into your brain, but by nudging you to discover them yourself.
+This Telegram bot combines deep questioning with strategic clarity for your own life—not by downloading insights into your brain, but by nudging you to discover them yourself.

 ## Why I Made This Bot
-This bot was inspired by Ezra Klein's [Beyond the 'Matrix' Theory of the Mind](https://www.nytimes.com/2023/05/28/opinion/artificial-intelligence-thinking-minds-concentration.html).
+This bot was inspired by [Beyond the 'Matrix' Theory of the Mind](https://www.nytimes.com/2023/05/28/opinion/artificial-intelligence-thinking-minds-concentration.html).

-In that article, he talks about the fantasy many of us have:
+In that article, the author draws out the fantasy many of us have:
 > *If only we had a little jack in the back of our necks like in "The Matrix", we could download the knowledge of a book into ours heads (or, to use the movie’s example, a kung fu master), and then we'd have it, instantly.*

 But that misses much of what’s really happening when we spend hours reading a book and thinking about it.